tonis-io-legacy/tonis/docs/index.md

 With the abundance of frameworks and micro-frameworks out there why would you use Tonis?

  * You are using PHP 5.5+ and want to take advantage of modern features.
- * You want 100% unit tested and integration tested code.
+ * You want 100% unit tested code.
  * You want high quality code.
  * You want to take advantage of PSR-7.
  * You want a middleware ready framework.
  * You want code that runs on HHVM or PHP7 out of the box.
- * You want to avoid overused globals and static method calls.
- * You want modular and reusable code.
  * You want the freedom to choose your own project structure.
  * You want to get into open source and become a contributor.